Praveenterax/reactjs-portfolio/README.md

    ```sh
    npm install
    ```
-4. Replace the backend_sanity file contents with your sanity file contents (entire folder).
+4. Replace the [Backend Sanity](/backend_sanity) file contents with your sanity file contents (entire folder).
 5. Run the command and a page with your sanity documents appears.
    > Make sure you are in the right folder path in the terminal.
    ```
    sanity start
    ```
 6. Add your details to the necessary documents, refer [Sanity](https://www.sanity.io/docs) for better understanding.
-7. Create a .env file in the **Frontend_react** directory with the following
+7. Create a .env file in the [Frontend React](/frontend_react) directory with the following
    ```
    REACT_APP_SANITY_PROJECT_ID= "your project id"
    REACT_APP_SANITY_TOKEN= "your api token"